 ChangeThe pace of change at an organization.
 Some employees value stability and defend the status quo while others push for change and can be frustrated by resistance to change.

 ConsistencyEmployees may value a sense of consistency such as principles that remain the same over time.
 Where strategy, mission and principles change in ways that are perceived as inconsistent and nonsensical employees may become disengaged.

-WorkloadEmployees may feel stressed out by both excessive work and a lack of meaningful or productive work.Employees may simply feel that their work is not challenging.
+WorkloadEmployees may feel stressed out by both excessive work and a lack of meaningful or productive work.not challenging.